Screemm/screemm.github.io/_drafts/2021-07-20-creating-discord-bot.md

 First, you'll want to head to Discord's [developer portal](https://discord.com/developers/applications) and login.
 If you don't have a Discord account, you'll need to register for one in this window.

-Once you're logged in, you'll find yourself on the "Applocations" page.
+Once you're logged in, you'll find yourself on the "Applications" page.
 Create an application by clicking "New Application" in the top right corner, enter a name for your project and click "Create".

 SCREENSHOTS HERE